Alf Underwood

-Alfred Underwood (1869 – 8 October 1928) was an English footballer who played 130 times for Stoke in the 1880s and 1890s.
+Alfred Underwood (April 1869 – 8 October 1928) was an English footballer who played 130 times for Stoke in the 1880s and 1890s.

+Early and personal life

+Alfred Underwood was born in April 1869, with the birth registered in Newcastle-under-Lyme.
+He was the youngest of six children to William and Louisa (née Fowler); his father worked as a potter's presser.
+Underwood worked as a potter's flowerer as a child and worked as a potter's presser as an adult.

 Football career

 Underwood was born in Hanley, Staffordshire and in his youth played in the local church league for Hanley Tabernacle and Etruria along with Bill Rowley.
 He and Rowley joined Stoke in 1887 in time for the first season of the Football League.
 Underwood made his league debut on 8 September 1888, at full-back for Stoke in a 2–0 defeat by West Bromwich Albion at the Victoria Ground.
 He played all of Stoke's 22 Football League matches in 1888–89.
 Underwood played at left-back in Stoke's first season in the Football League and missed only one match in the next three seasons (at Walsall in 1891).
 He retired in 1893 when he was only 24 after he cut his knee and the wound became infected, although he was still called up to play occasionally afterwards.
 Underwood then worked in the local pot banks but suffered many health problems which led to his death in 1928.